There are plenty of reasons to be down about the state of the world.

 Governments are becoming more and more totalitarian.
 Information is being hoarded by the highest bidder.
-Soulless corporations are taking over people just keep getting fatter and fatter.
+Soulless corporations are taking over.

 And did I mention the impending Singularity?
 We’ll all be robots soon.
 Shit.

-Despite all this, I think there are a great many cold, logical reasons to be happy that have nothing to do with sunshine, rainbows and spirit animals, and everything to do with nice, clean, rationality.
+Despite all this, I think there are a great many cold, logical reasons to be happy that have nothing to do with sunshine, rainbows, or spirit animals, and everything to do with nice, clean, rationality.